Myths & facts about peripheral blood stem cell and bone marrow donation

 We take protecting your privacy and confidentiality seriously.

-Sharing your personal information, DNA and blood stem cells is NOT risky because NMDP has rules in place to protect your privacy.
-Your blood stem cells go directly to your patient.
-After you donate, a trained courier takes your blood stem cells to the patient’s hospital for transplant.
+After you donate, a trained courier takes your blood stem cells directly to the patient’s hospital for transplant.

 It doesn’t take long to save someone’s life.